 I found the meaning of life in the Black Monster in the mirror.
 Rose, who now is confronting her fate.
 I restarted my study for Rose.

-Rose alone faces no trial from Savan and his creatures and again does not need to show her courage or resolve by choosing between to answers, because Rose's mind has been made up all along.
-Instead, Savan – the examiner! – talks to her in person and asks for her view on several thoughts that have been making him doubt himself and his new purpose:
+Rose alone faces no trial from Savan and his creatures, and again does not need to prove her courage or resolve by choosing between to answers, because Rose’s mind has been made up all along.
+Instead, Savan — the examiner! — talks to her in person and asks for her view on several thoughts that have been making him doubt himself and his new purpose: